HILE 2022 IN A NUTSHELL

 The camp program is being planned, but we will have several winter activities coming up.
 Previous camps have contained activities such as snowshoeing, building things out of snow, common events and of course some more traditional scouting activities like orienteering, environmental themes, cultural events etc. The theme of the camp program is ”Winter camp of Stories” and daily program happens in 3 different program valleys which are Handicraft, Experience and Scout Education.

 AFTER THE CAMP AND EXTERNAL ACTIVITIES:

-After the camp, and if you have chosen the travel package, we drop you off to Oulu train station or Oulu Airport.
-Train station is in the city centre so if you wish to stay in Finland you can continue your journey from there very easily.
-If your departure is not on the 5th of April, you will need to book a hotel or other accommodation on your own.
+After the camp, and if you have chosen the travel package, we drop you off to Rovaniemi Railway station or Rovaniemi Airport.
+The Railway station is in the city centre so if you wish to stay in Finland you can continue your journey from there very easily.
+If your departure is not on the 18th of April, you will need to book a hotel or other accommodation on your own.

 COVID SITUATION AND POSSIBLE CAMP RESCHEDULE:

 In the unlikely event of the COVID situation preventing the camp to be held also in 2022 your registration will be cancelled and any invoiced fees will be refunded.
 Unfortunately, any other costs, like plane tickets cannot be compensated.
 Also, it is good to understand that camp fees will not be refunded if for some reason you cannot enter Finland.
 Travel insurance and checking the cancellation polices carefully is recommended.

 The COVID situation is closely monitored by the camp board and current recommendations and restrictions applied by The Guides and Scouts of Finland and Finnish government are followed.
 The current Governmental restrictions, including travel restrictions, can be found here: https://valtioneuvosto.fi/en/information-on-coronavirus/current-restrictions.